bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Data Processing Flow in Modules
 ---------------------------------
-In general, data processing in modules can be generally described in a simple scheme.
+In general, data processing in modules can be described in a simple scheme.

 The base of the system is an engine: it provides basic I/O functionalities.
 It is started via a Mesos framework which provides distributed task dispatching and then the statistics on task execution.
 The engine performs data processing using an uploaded module.